Lufeva123/RLE-Sequence/README.md

 # RLE-Sequence
-Code that compresses sequence of numbers using RLE and performs operations on the compressed data itself without exposing the internal representation to the user
+Java code that compresses a sequence of numbers using RLE and performs operations on the compressed data itself without exposing the internal representation to the user.
+Test cases outlined on the main class